What is a Bauhaus lamp?

 A Bauhaus lamp is defined by function, proportion and honest materials— designed to produce calm, balanced light with a clear modern silhouette.

-A Bauhaus lamp is a modernist light designed with functional clarity: simple geometry, visible materials (often metal and glass), and a construction that prioritizes usability and light quality over ornament.
-Many iconic designs from the Bauhaus era continue today through licensed re-editions made by established manufacturers.
+A Bauhaus lamp is a modernist light designed with functional clarity: simple geometry, visible materials and construction that prioritizes usability and light quality over ornament.

 How to recognize a Bauhaus lamp